Terraform-Tutorials/terraform-aws-ec2/README.md

 ## Credentials on AWS

-Use this [article](https://amaurybsouza.medium.com/terraform-e364f5d31570) to create your credentials at AWS.
+Use this [article](https://amaurybsouza.medium.com/terraform-e364f5d31570) to get your credentials have crated at AWS.

 ## Usage